cranksters/pd-usb/readme.md

 ### Preamble

-WebUSB is asynchronous by nature, so this library uses [`async/await`](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await) a lot.
+WebSerial is asynchronous by nature, so this library uses [`async/await`](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await) a lot.
 If you're not already familiar with that, now would be a good time to catch up!

-### Detecting WebUSB support
+### Detecting WebSerial support

-WebUSB is also only supported in [Secure Contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts), and only in [certain browsers](https://developer.mozilla.org/en-US/docs/Web/API/USB#browser_compatibility) (currently Google Chrome, Microsoft Edge, and Opera).
+WebSerial is also only supported in [Secure Contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts), and only in [certain browsers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API#browser_compatibility) (currently Google Chrome, Microsoft Edge, and Opera).

-You can use the `isUsbSupported()` method to check if the current environment supports WebUSB:
+You can use the `isUsbSupported()` method to check if the current environment supports WebSerial:

 ```js
 import { isUsbSupported } from 'pd-usb';